-Please inform your CA when repairs are needed in your room or residence hall.
-Your CA will complete a work order online.
+Please inform your RA when repairs are needed in your room or residence hall.
+Your RA will complete a work order online.
 Facilities staff will then complete the request as soon as possible.
 Due to the large number of requests at the start of each semester, work orders may take longer than usual.
-Please let your CA know if the work order is not completed to your satisfaction so that our professional staff can follow up on the issue.
-In the event of an emergency (over-flowing toilet, etc.) during non-office hours, you should contact the CA on duty or call Public Safety to report the issue.
-Public Safety & professional staff on duty will respond.
+Please let your RA know if the work order is not completed to your satisfaction so that our professional staff can follow up on the issue.
+In the event of an emergency (over-flowing toilet, etc.) during non-office hours, you should contact the RA on duty or call Public Safety to report the issue.
+Public Safety and the Professional on Duty team will respond accordingly.

-When doing work in Doyle and Meletia Halls, maintenance staff will do the following:
+When doing work in Doyle and Meletia Halls, Facilities staff, Residence Life staff, and/ or Maintenance staff may do the following:

-- 1. Lock the door and/or post a sign on the doors when working in community bathrooms, - 2.
-Refrain from working in a student's room if the work area is unclean and/or if students are inappropriately dressed, - 3.
-Leave a work completed slip in the student's room(s) for finished work, - 4.
-Perform work as needed in emergencies.
+- > Lock the door and/or post a sign on the doors when working in community bathrooms. - Refrain from working in a student's room if the work area is unclean and/or if students are inappropriately dressed. - Perform work as needed in emergencies.